Uyanide/AuTUMoodle/README.md

 ## Config

-Configurations are passed via two `json` files:
+Configurations are passed via two (or one) `json` files:

 - `config.json`: contains general configurations such as what to download, where to save, etc.
-- `credentials.json`: contains login credentials, i.e. username and password.
+- (optional) `credentials.json`: contains login credentials, i.e. username and password.

 These two files can have whatever name you like and be placed wherever you want, as long as the correct paths are provided via the `-c/--config` and `-s/--secret` arguments when running the CLI tool.